marcianoaa/docker_project/readme.md

-# Docker Module 2
+# Docker Assignment 6
 #Angelena Marciano

-PURPOSE: To build a containerized environment with a webserver (express) and a database (mongo) using Docker, implementing CRUD functions
+PURPOSE: To build a containerized environment with a webserver (express) and a database (mongo) using Docker, implementing CRUD functions and enabling passage passing between layers.

 ## Files

-### `docker-compose.yml`
+### `StartupPlaybook.yaml`

-This file contains the command-line commands to build the Docker images and run the containers associated with each directory.
+This file contains the tasks used to build the Docker images and run the containers associated with each directory.
+By running this file once, everything associated with running the web application will start and compile.

 ## Directories